mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-instant-room.md

 description: Setting up an Instant Meeting Room
 ---

-# Setting up an Instant Meeting Room
+# Set up an Instant Meeting Room

 How to set up an Instant (default) room using the Meetings API.